openspending/fiscal-data-package/spec/index.md

  - Tryggvi Björgvinsson (Open Knowledge)
  - Rufus Pollock (Open Knowledge)
  - Paul Walsh (Open Knowledge)
-summary: Budget Data Package is a lightweight and user-oriented format for publishing and consuming fiscal data.
-Budget data packages are made of simple and universal components.
+summary: Fiscal Data Package is a lightweight and user-oriented format for publishing and consuming fiscal data.
+Fiscal data packages are made of simple and universal components.
 They can be produced from ordinary spreadsheet software and used in any environment.
 ---

 <div class="alert alert-info" markdown="block">